 JAPANESE or VIETNAMESE STILT GRASS, EULALIA (Microstegium vimineum) can be identified by its lime-green color and a line of silvery hairs down the middle of the 2-3" long blade.
 It tolerates sun or dense shade and quickly invades areas left bare or disturbed by tilling or flooding.
 An annual grass, it builds up a large seed bank in the soil.
 Control: Easily pulled in early to mid-summer (1) - be sure to pull before it goes to seed.
-Follow up for late emergents.
 If seeds have formed, bag and burn or send to landfill.
 Mowing weekly or when it has just begun to flower may prevent it from setting seed (3).
 Use glyphosate (11) or herbicidal soap (less effective) on large infestations.
 Follow up with (5) in spring.

-MILE-A-MINUTE VINE, DEVIL'S TAIL TEARTHUMB (Polygonum perfoliatum), a rapidly growing annual vine with triangular leaves, barbed stems, and turquoise berries in August that are spread by birds.
+MILE-A-MINUTE VINE, DEVIL'S TAIL TEARTHUMB (Polygonum perfoliatum), a rapidly growing annual vine with triangular leaves, barbed stems, and turquoise berries in August which are spread by birds.
 It quickly covers and shades out herbaceous plants.
 Control: same as for stilt grass.
-An excellent and safe bio-control weevil is now available.
-Consult the Maryland Department of Agriculture (MDA) for sources.